 What are the eligibility requirements for receiving a 1099-K form?

-• You are based in the U.S. or are a U.S. taxpayer, and
+- You are based in the U.S. or are a U.S. taxpayer, and

-• You processed more than $20,000 USD in total gross volume and had 200 or more transactions in the previous calendar year.
+- You processed more than $20,000 USD in total gross volume and had 200 or more transactions in the previous calendar year.

-Which tax year does the 1099-K cover?
+Which tax year does the report cover?

-The 1099-K tax year is January 1 to December 31 of the same calendar year.
+The tax year is January 1 to December 31 of the same calendar year.

 🔎 For example:

-• Payments made between Jan 1, 2025 – Dec 31, 2025
+- Payments made between Jan 1, 2025 – Dec 31, 2025

-What information does the 1099-K show?
+What information does the report show?

-• refunds
+- refunds

-• fees
+- fees

-• chargebacks
+- chargebacks

-• taxes
+- taxes

 My payment gateway was Stripe and I switched to Lodgify Payments during the calendar year.
 What happens?

-If you meet the IRS requirements for both Stripe and Lodgify Payments, you will receive a separate 1099-K for each account, as each account is treated individually for reporting purposes.
 If you meet the criteria for a 1099-K while using Stripe, you can download it directly from your Stripe account.
-If you meet the criteria for Lodgify Payments, we will email you the 1099-K.
+If you meet the criteria for Lodgify Payments, we will email you the report.

 Do I need to pay tax on this amount?

-The 1099-K itself doesn’t determine how much tax you owe.
+The report itself doesn’t determine how much tax you owe.
 It’s a reporting form.
 How it applies to your taxes depends on your individual situation, so we recommend speaking with a tax professional or checking IRS guidance.

 If your personal or business details on the form are incorrect and it was downloaded from Stripe, you can update these details from the Documents section of the Stripe Dashboard.